saraho4237/SD_school_instructional_days/README.md

 Finally, the BIE should be more transparent with their data (i.e. publish their data on the BIE website in a tabular format as the department of ed. seems mandated to do).

 The South Dakota Department of Education could do a much better job of documenting their datasets by including metadata on what is included in each of their many disparate tables.
 For example, the columns "Capital Outlay Fund Local Revenue" and "Special Education Extraordinary Cost Funds"... what do these mean??
 There are at least 50 of these "hard-to-interpret-unless-you-are-a-CPA" columns related to district funding.
-But zero columns relating to race/ethnicity.
+But zero easily accessible columns relating to race/ethnicity.
 IDK.